eth-protocol-fellows/protocol-studies/docs/wiki/protocol/data-structures.md

 It is important to note that Merkle trees are in a **binary tree**, so it requires an even number of leaf nodes.
 If there is an odd number of transactions, the last hash will be duplicated once to create an even number of leaf nodes.

 Merkle Trees provide a tamper-proof structure to store transaction data.
 Hash functions have an Avalanche Effect i.e. a small change in the data will result in a huge change in the resulting hash.
 Hence, if the data in the leaf nodes are ever modified, the Root Hash will not match the expected value.
-You can try out [SHA-256](https://emn178.github.io/online-tools/sha256.html) hashing function youself as well.
+You can try out [SHA-256](https://emn178.github.io/online-tools/sha256.html) hashing function yourself as well.
 To learn more about Hashing, you may refer to [this](https://github.com/ethereumbook/ethereumbook/blob/develop/04keys-addresses.asciidoc)

 Merkle Root is stored in the **Block Header**.
-Read more about the strucutre of a Block inside Ethereum (_will be linked this to relevant doc once its ready_)
+Read more about the structure of a Block inside Ethereum (_will be linked this to relevant doc once its ready_)

 The main parent node is called Root, hence the hash inside is Root Hash.
 There is infinitesimally small chance(1 in 1.16x10^77 for a single SHA-256 hash) to create two different states with the same root hash, and any attempt to modify state with different values will result in a different state root hash.